How To Measure Customer Satisfaction: 6 Best Practices

 6. Measure Perceived Consumer Effort

-Following up on their initial Harvard Business Review article in 2010, Matthew Dixon, Karen Freeman, and Nicholas Toman brought the subject of consumer effort into sharp focus with the publication of The Effortless Experience in 2013.
+Following up on their initial Harvard Business Review article, Matthew Dixon, Karen Freeman, and Nicholas Toman brought the subject of consumer effort into sharp focus with the publication of The Effortless Experience.

 They make a highly convincing general case that focusing excessively on customer delight is often a distraction, and that reducing friction and irritation brings substantially more effective results for most firms.
 More specifically, they argue for tracking Customer Effort Score (CES) as a key customer support metric.